Spiddal Sewerage Scheme

 This project is needed to stop untreated wastewater being discharged directly into Galway Bay.
 This practice is unsustainable and threatens the amenity value of the local bathing waters, particularly Trá na mBan and Ceibh an Spidéil.

-The practice of discharging untreated wastewater to the sea is no longer acceptable and Irish Water intends to rectify this problem in conjunction with Galway County Council by constructing a new Wastewater Treatment Plant to ensure that wastewater discharging into outer Galway Bay meets appropriate discharge standards.
+The practice of discharging untreated wastewater to the sea is no longer acceptable and Irish Water intends to rectify this problem by constructing a new Wastewater Treatment Plant to ensure that wastewater discharging into outer Galway Bay meets appropriate discharge standards.
 The new Wastewater Treatment Plant will bring benefits to Spiddal in terms of health, integrity of the environment and improved water quality for all.
 This project will stop the discharge of over 600 wheelie bins of raw sewage into Galway Bay per day.